-Reading provides you with plenty of contextualized language (as discussed in this cool article), which helps you gain a natural feel for correct language usage.
+Reading provides you with plenty of contextualized language, which helps you gain a natural feel for correct language usage.
 The more you read, the more correct Chinese starts to “sound right” and incorrect Chinese starts to “sound wrong.”

 By reading, you’ll gain a much more solid feel for the language than you would just trying to memorize grammar rules in isolation.

 Reading teaches you to think in Chinese